jeffreykegler/old_kollos/notes/design/intermediate.md

 ```
      g = kir.grammar(start)
 ```
+Constructs and returns a grammar.
-Here `start` is an internal symbol, which is declared to be the start symbol of the grammar.
+`start` is declared to be an internal symbol, and the start symbol of the grammar.
 The grammar `g` is returned.
-It is an opaque object, only to be used in other KIR calls.
+The grammar is an opaque object, only to be used in other KIR calls.

 ### Symbol declarators